 If a subrecipient claims indirect costs, include its federally negotiated indirect cost rate agreement in Attachment 10: Federally negotiated indirect cost rate agreement.
 You do not have to include an agreement for any subrecipient that requests the 10% de minimis rate.

 See F2.
 Administrative and National Policy Requirements for additional information on monitoring subrecipients' performance.
+Learn more about managing subawards.

 6. Equipment or Facility Rental/User Fees